Kasrazn97/Logo_Detection/README.md

 Our goal here was to train a model able to detect brand logos.

 ## Detection Results
- -- put here some pictures with the bounding boxes --

 ## Table of contents
 1. [ Environment & Requirements ](#env)